 Physical strength.
 Laborers and helpers often must lift heavy materials or equipment.
 For example, cement mason helpers must move cinder blocks, which weigh more than 40 pounds each.

-Employment of construction laborers is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
-Laborers work in all fields of construction, and demand for laborers will mirror the level of overall construction activity.
-Repairing and replacing the nation’s infrastructure, such as roads, bridges, and water lines, should result in steady demand for laborers.
+Projected employment of construction laborers and helpers varies by occupation (see table).
+Construction laborers work in all fields of construction, and demand for laborers should mirror the level of overall construction activity.
+Repairing and replacing the nation’s infrastructure, such as roads and water lines, may result in steady demand for laborers.

 Employment growth for specific types of construction helpers is expected to be driven by the construction and renovation of homes and nonresidential structures.
 However, shifts in preference for materials, such as prefabricated components, will continue to reduce demand for helpers of carpenters, of electricians, and of other construction workers.